 After the project

-When the teacher receives a repository, it is recommended to remove the group members from the previous EXPO group before adding the new members.
+When the teacher receives a repository, it is recommended to remove the project members from the previous EXPO group before adding the new members.
 If the project member still wants to keep a copy of the project, it can choose to clone by making a Fork.
 This will only copy the files, not the issues, project boards and wiki documentation.
 For it is recommended to give the students a heads-up before they are kicked out.

 Continuing a project